wp-plugins/vat-ecsl/readme.txt

 **Videos**

-[Watch videos](http://www.lyquidity.com/wpstore/2015/01/wp-vat-ec-sales-list-submissions/ "Videos showing the plug-in working") showing how to setup the plugin, create a submission and and send the return to HMRC
+[Watch videos](http://www.lyquidity.com/wpstore/2015/01/wp-vat-ec-sales-list-submissions/ "Videos showing the plug-in working") showing how to setup the plugin, create a submission and send the return to HMRC

 **Submit EC Sales list returns directly to HMRC**